LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 1. Full passthrough: A VM gets both all of the GPUs on a machine and all NVSwitches.
 2. Shared NVSwitch Multitenancy: Multiple tenants are sharing the NVLink fabric.
-3. vGPU Multitenancy: GPUs are exposed to VMs through their SR-IOV Virtual Functions.
+3. vGPU Multitenancy: GPUs are exposed to VMs through their SR-IOV Virtual Functions or kernel driver mediated devices (the latter being more common).
 The GPU and NVswitch physical functions are managed by the host itself.

 Option 1 doesn't satisfy our requirements, and option 3 requires a special license to run their vGPU stack, so option 2 is the next best thing.
-Their documents for this model says that you must run fabricmanager inside of a trusted "Service VM".
+Their documents say that you must run fabricmanager inside of a trusted "Service VM".
 This Service VM will contain two basic components:

 1. fabricmanager itself
 2. A service that tells fabricmanager how the fabric should be partitioned.